 I was not sure if I should write a post about our family hiking The Narrows with our 3 and 5 year old.
 Simply because I do not recommend hiking the narrows with little kids.
 It is not a kid friendly hike.
 Even on low flow, at times the icy cold river water was up to our 3 year old’s neck and our 5 year old’s chest.
 The icy river water is cold and maneuvering the rocks below can be a challenge.
 Steps waver over the uneven rocks below.
 So why am I writing a post on hiking The Narrows with kids?
-Our family chose and had a blast hiking part of The Narrows with our 3 and 5 year old.
+Our family had a blast hiking part of The Narrows with our 3 and 5 year old.
 This post is for the parents that are like us and choose to hike The Narrows with their kids.

 Go Early in the Morning

 Especially during high season leave early to avoid long wait times for the shuttle bus.
 Parking near the Zion National Park’s entrance is free but limited.
 Expect to pay and park along the road or various parking lots that are further away and in town.
 There is a shuttle from these parking spots to the main park entrance.

 To get to the narrows you have to enter the main entrance of Zion National Park.
 Take the shuttle bus to the Temple of Sinawava.
 As mentioned above, the lines can be over an hour long so go early to avoid long wait times.

 Before You Go

 Check the river flow before hiking The Narrows.
 In the spring, river flow can be especially high or after rainfall.
 The hike is significantly more challenging and could be too high for little kids to even step foot in the water.
 When we hiked The Narrows the flow was low.
 This meant that the current was not that strong and it rarely went above our 5 year olds waist.
 The current even in low flow is strong for little feet and a couple of times our 3 year old lost her footing.

 Flash Floods and Rain Fall